 Fresh water

-In the event of a freshwater shortage, Rijkswaterstaat, the water authorities and the provincial authorities will make joint decisions about how the available water will be allocated to the IJsselmeer area.
+In the event of a freshwater shortage, Rijkswaterstaat, the water authorities and the provincial authorities make joint decisions about how the available water will be allocated to the IJsselmeer area.